Faculty Profile Grant Chang

 Class Description:

-Grant Chang has developed his own special style from years of dance training.
-The warm-up concentrates on stretch and reinforcing all muscle groups through a series of repetitive movements based on traditional techniques from jazz, incorporating ballet and some modern.
-Exercises include isolations, plies, jazz adagio, and abdominal and arm strengthening.
-Following is always an across the floor exercise to develop turns.
-Combinations are repeated throughout the week to give students the opportunity more than one time to master it.
-He alternates from lyrical to jazz funk so students can develop and adapt to a variety of different styles.
-There's a great emphasis on technique but, most importantly, there is a greater emphasis on expressing individuality by letting go and dancing with a real honest and truthful emotional awareness.
-It is never about being the best but just doing your personal best.
-Above all it's just plain fun and a great workout!
+Jazz dance has truly evolved throughout the years becoming, along with ballet, a FOUNDATION class for all other forms of dance.
+Grant Chang's contemporary jazz classes teach students proper technique, which is vital for every dancer.
+Grant prepares dancers for a career in the performing arts by making them more well-rounded and focusing on PERFORMANCE (whether it be theatrical or commercial).
+Grant Chang‘s class is taught with understanding, patience, and a truly open, inviting environment.
+The warm-up concentrates on stretching and reinforcing all muscle groups through a series of movements based on traditional techniques from jazz while incorporating ballet and some modern.
+Exercises include isolations, pliés, jazz adagio, and core strengthening.
+There is always an across the floor exercise to develop turns and jumps skills and to practice changes of directions.
+Combinations are repeated throughout the week to give students the opportunity to master them.
+Grant alternates from contemporary lyrical to funk so students can develop and adapt to a variety of styles.
+There's a great emphasis on technique and, more importantly, a greater emphasis on expressing individuality and dancing with a real honest and truthful emotional awareness.
+Come try it today!